Hyhello/utils/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to yeshengqiang@cestc.cn
+Please report security issues to 673089899@qq.com